 - Prevention and training: The best way to prevent stool eating is to limit access to fecal matter by monitoring walks, restrict the dog’s access to the feces of wild animals such as rabbits and deer, and keep the yard picked up.
 In addition, training techniques such as teaching dogs to “leave it” and to reliably come when called are helpful.
 Providing regular walks, exercise and mentally stimulating activities for your dog is also essential for preventing all types of boredom-induced behavior problems!

-Feeding Brewer’s Yeast, Garlic, or Onions Repels Fleas
+Feeding Garlic or Onions to repel Fleas

 - Onion and garlic: Neither of these foods has any effect at all upon external parasite infestations in dogs.
 Moreover, feeding large amounts of onion or garlic to dogs (which they do love) can be toxic!
 Excess consumption of onions can cause a type of hemolytic anemia that may be life threatening.
 Similarly, the ingestion of excessive amounts of garlic can cause damage to red blood cells and may lead to anemia.
 Signs of toxicity may include diarrhea, vomiting, depression, fever, and dark-colored urine.
 If onion or garlic toxicity is suspected in your dog, veterinary care should be sought immediately.